Accelerating the Lower‑Carbon Transition

 Even if the United States achieved net-zero emissions today, the world would still be on a trajectory to miss its climate goals, in large part because of the significant global consumption of coal.
 As the largest producer of natural gas in the world,[4] the United States must accept its responsibility to provide natural gas to coal-reliant countries to assist them with their necessary carbon reduction efforts.

-Belief 2: Natural gas (particularly Appalachian natural gas) will differentiate itself from other hydrocarbons as the optimal source for reliable, affordable, and responsibly sourced energy.
+Belief 2: Natural gas — particularly Appalachian natural gas — will differentiate itself from other hydrocarbons as the optimal source for reliable, affordable, and responsibly sourced energy.

-As principal end uses differ between natural gas (power) and oil (transportation), the trajectories and cost-benefit analysis of natural gas and oil differ as well.
+As principal end use differs between natural gas (power) and oil (transportation), the trajectories and cost-benefit analysis of natural gas and oil differ as well.
 Moreover, the primary pathways to accelerating the lower-carbon transition of one product’s end use (transportation) are through increased usage of the other’s (power for vehicle electrification and hydrogen-based transportation).
 As such, we believe that as the energy transition debate evolves and the focus on potential solutions shifts from supply to consumption, the traditional grouping of oil and natural gas companies will diverge.

 Belief 3: U.S. natural gas has the unique potential to be the largest green initiative on the planet.